complexvariables/ComplexRegions.jl/docs/src/index.md

 Both curves and paths have **closed** variants.
 These are additionally checked that the initial and final points are the same.

+One atypical aspect of curves and paths, even "closed" ones, is that they lie in the *extended* or compactified complex plane and thus may be unbounded.
+For instance, a line in the plane may be interpreted as a circle on the Riemann sphere, and is thus a "closed" curve passing through infinity.

-A **region** is the open region in the extended plane bounded by a closed curve or path.
+A **region** is an open region in the extended plane bounded by a closed curve or path.

 Some examples: